 In late April 2020, a cursory inspection of the mine space was made by Ms. Andrea Prince, R.G. by boat during the lidar survey performed by BHC Rhodes.
 During this limited mine observation dome-outs were noted in several areas of the mine and the water was observed to be up to 8 feet deep.
+Water levels could be deeper in other unexplored areas of the mine.
+Borings performed by others did not note groundwater.
+A hydrological study of the site has not been performed.

-After receiving preliminary survey information from BHC Rhodes, a second trip was made to the subsurface.
+After receiving preliminary survey information from BHC Rhodes, a second reconnaissance of the mine space was conducted.
 Representatives of Geotechnology were escorted by BHC Rhodes through the mine to confirm the location and extent of dome-outs, as depicted on Figure 3, provided by BHC Rhodes.
-Photographs of the mine entrance and underground space are included in Appendix B.
+There are no previously documented surface failures at the site.
+Surface failures were not observed during Geotechnology's site reconnaissance.
+Surface failures on the north mine property have been documented.
+Photographs of the mine entrance and underground space at the time of the second reconnaissance are included in Appendix B.

 The mine was accessed through the north side of the mine at the edge of the Star Excavation quarry pit as shown in Photo #1.
+Star Excavation's quarrying operations revealed pillars are intact where the overlying materials have been removed.
 The western tunnels, as shown on Figure 3, which were used to enter the south side of the mine, were relatively dry at the time.
 In general, along the mine face to the west and southwest, the mine floor was relatively dry.
 Due to deeper water towards the center of the south mine space it was difficult to determine the height of underwater rock piles.
 The perimeter of the dome-outs is characterized by 4 to 12 inches of roof break-out in the one to three rooms surrounding the dome-outs.